Webhikers-Docs/bootstrap-vue-cf7/README.md

 </template>
 ```

-3. Add a `bootstrap-vue` form as a child component for `BootstrapVueCF7`.
+3. Add a `bootstrap-vue` form or a custom form as a child component for `BootstrapVueCF7`.

 Form input names **MUST** exactly match with the form field names that you received in our instructions.
 Otherwise they won't be validated by the server.